UK Government levelling up and community investment programmes

 Close

-Voluntary and community groups can bid for match funding to purchase and/or renovate assets and amenities to be run for the benefit of the local community.
+Voluntary and community groups can bid for funding to purchase and/or renovate assets and amenities to be run for the benefit of the local community.

-More information on the Community Ownership Fund
+More information on the Community Ownership Fund and Expression of Interest form

 In 2021, the UK Government provided £220 million across the UK as an interim measure prior to the launch of the UK Shared Prosperity Fund.